How to Get the Email Bounce Rate Under Control

 What is Email Bounce Rate?

-What happens is when you send an email and instead of landing in the recipient’s inbox, it returns to you due to some error.
+What happens is when you send an email and instead of landing in the email marketing subscriber’s inbox, it returns to you due to some error.
 This occurrence is called an email bounce because the email has bounced back to the sender (you).

 It’s a common issue in email marketing.
 With 347.3 billion emails sent every day, 15.8% of them never reach their intended destination.
 Some end up in the spam folder, while others return to the sender.